-Notes to the financial statements for the year ended 31 December 2019 (Currency : Indian Rupees in lakhs)
+Notes to the financial statements for the period ended 31 December 2022

 Financial risk management

 The Corporation's Board of Directors has overall responsibility for the establishment and oversight of the Corporation's risk management framework.
 The Risk Management Committee of the Board has defined roles and responsibilities, which includes reviewing and recommending the risk management plan and the risk management report for approval of the Board with the recommendation of the Audit Committee.
 The Corporation has adopted a Risk Management Charter and Policy for self-regulatory processes and procedures for ensuring the conduct of the business in a risk conscious manner.